CONSIGN: Conformal Segmentation Informed by Spatial Groupings via Decomposition: Introduction

 The general workflow of CP can be outlined as follows: First, we need a fixed pre-trained model \( f \) that has been trained on a dataset \( \mathcal{D}_{train} \).
 Usually, the model is required to have some heuristic notion of uncertainty that should be made rigorous.
 Next, the pre-trained model is evaluated and adapted on the basis of a calibration dataset \( \mathcal{D}_{cal} \), in order to obtain a calibrated notion of uncertainty with coverage guarantees.
 Finally, the calibrated model can be evaluated on a new test dataset \( \mathcal{D}_{test} \) for which the desired coverage guarantees hold.
 The main assumption for the latter to hold is that the calibration and test datasets are exchangeable, which is true, for instance, if they are independent and identically distributed ($i.i.d$).
 We are interested in a conformal prediction approach that outputs for each test image \(X_{test}\), a set of predictions \(\mathcal{C}(X_{test})\), with some pre-defined guarantees regarding the accuracy of those predictions.
-In particular, we want to leverage a specific area of CP, Conformal Risk Control (CRC), which provide guarantees of the form where $\ell$ is any bounded loss function that shrinks as $\mathcal{C}$ grows and $\alpha$ is an user-defined level of confidence.
-In particular, during the calibration step we produce prediction sets $\mathcal{C}_{\lambda}(\cdot)$, where the parameter $\lambda$ encodes the level of conservativeness: the higher the $\lambda$ the larger the prediction sets \cite{angelopoulos2023conformal}.
+In particular, we want to leverage a specific area of CP, Conformal Risk Control (CRC), which provide guarantees of the form where $\ell$ is any bounded loss function that shrinks as $\mathcal{C}$ grows and $\alpha$ is an user-defined parameter such that $1-\alpha$ is the desired confidence.
+In particular, during the calibration step we produce prediction sets $\mathcal{C}_{\lambda}(\cdot)$, where the parameter $\lambda$ encodes the level of conservativeness: the higher the $\lambda$ the larger the prediction sets.
 We are interested in finding the best parameter $\hat{\lambda}$ that guarantees \eqref{guarantee}.
 Given a calibration set $\{(X_i,Y_i)\}_{i=1}^{n}$, the guarantee can be achieved by the choice where $B$ is the maximum of the loss function and $\hat{R}(\lambda)=\frac{1}{n}\sum_{i=1}^{n}\ell(\mathcal{C}_{\lambda}(X_i),Y_i)$ is the empirical risk.
 The definition of $\mathcal{C}(\cdot)$ is crucial, and the quality of the algorithm heavily depends on it.
-In standard segmentation approaches, prediction sets are defined as meaning that each pixel instead of being a singleton (the $\arg\max$ of the softmax probabilities $f(X^{ij})$) is a set containing all the labels that have a softmax score greater then the threshold $1-\lambda$.\\ Recent works have extended basic conformal prediction methods to quantify uncertainty in image segmentation tasks. \citet{wundram2024conformal} apply pixel-wise CP to different segmentation models and evaluate the performance for binary segmentation tasks, while in \cite{Mossina_2024_CVPR} they extended CRC to address the multi-class segmentation challenge by constructing pixel-wise prediction sets of the form defined in \eqref{trivialCP}.
-During our experiments, we will compare with another pixel-wise method with an improved definition of prediction set introduced in \cite{angelopoulos2021uncertainty}. \citet{brunekreef2024kandinsky} tried to overcome pixel-wise CP \cite{wieslander2020deep}, introducing a method where non-conformity scores are aggregated over similar image regions.
-The method, however, relies on a custom calibration strategy that depends deeply on the characteristics of the data and task. \citet{teng2022predictive} proposed a feature-based CP using deep network representations, which, however, leads to a need of model internals information that might not be available.
-A recent contribution from \citet{bereska2025sacp} adapts prediction sets based on proximity to critical vascular structures in medical imaging.
-Finally, \cite{mossina2025conformal} introduced a novel approach based on morphological operations, which, however, is currently limited to binary segmentation.
+In standard segmentation approaches, prediction sets are defined as meaning that each pixel instead of being a singleton (the $\arg\max$ of the softmax probabilities $f(X^{ij})$) is a set containing all the labels that have a softmax score greater then the threshold $1-\lambda$.